cran/metrica/README.md

-For classification (binomial and multinomial) tasks, it includes a function to visualize the confusion matrix using ggplot2, and 27 functions of prediction scores including: accuracy, error rate, precision, recall, specificity, balanced accuracy (balacc), F-score (fscore), adjusted F-score (agf), G-mean (gmean), Bookmaker Informedness (bmi, a.k.a.
-Youden’s J-index), Markedness (deltaP), Matthews Correlation Coefficient (mcc), Cohen’s Kappa (khat), negative predictive value (npv), positive and negative likelihood ratios (posLr, negLr), diagnostic odds ratio (dor), prevalence (preval), prevalence threshold (preval_t), critical success index (csi, a.k.a. threat score), false positive rate (FPR), false negative rate (FNR), false detection rate (FDR), false omission rate (FOR), and area under the ROC curve (AUC_roc). <br/>
+For classification (binomial and multinomial) tasks, it includes a function to visualize the confusion matrix using ggplot2, and 27 functions of prediction scores including: accuracy, error rate, precision (predictive positive value -ppv-), recall (or true positive rate-TPR-), specificity (or true negative rate-TNR-, or selectivity), balanced accuracy (balacc), F-score (fscore), adjusted F-score (agf), G-mean (gmean), Bookmaker Informedness (bmi, a.k.a.
+Youden’s J-index -jindex-), Markedness (deltaP, or mk), Matthews Correlation Coefficient (mcc, a.k.a. phi-coefficient), Cohen’s Kappa (khat), negative predictive value (npv), positive and negative likelihood ratios (posLr, negLr), diagnostic odds ratio (dor), prevalence (preval), prevalence threshold (preval_t), critical success index (csi, a.k.a. threat score or Jaccard Index -jaccardindex-), false positive rate (FPR), false negative rate (FNR), false detection rate (FDR), false omission rate (FOR), and area under the ROC curve (AUC_roc). <br/>

-`metrica` also offers a function that allows users to run all prediction performance scores at once.
+`metrica` also offers a function (\code{metrics_summary}) that allows users to run all prediction performance scores at once.
 The user just needs to specify the type of model (“regression” or “classification”). <br/>